 - Rotation (カイテン, Kaiten): When the opponent tries to quick-drop their piece, it will rotate rapidly.
 In Japanese, kaiten means "rotation".

 - Curse (ノロイ, Noroi): Stone blocks (which must be cleared twice to be removed) comes up from the bottom on the opponent's side as they play pieces; more appear if lines are sent.
 In Japanese, noroi means "curse" or "spell".

 - Prayer (イノリ, Inori): Random level 4 ability of one of the other five main characters.
 The ability may affect the player or the opponent, making it possible for this to be harmful instead of helpful.
 In Japanese, inori means "prayer".

 - Seesaw (シーソー, Shīsō): Pushes the player's bottom two lines over to the opponent.

 - Shield (シールド, Shīrudo): Protects the player from garbage lines.

 - Fax (ファックス, Fakkusu): Faxes an image of the players current board to the opponent, causing them to be exactly the same.

 - Shave (ソル, Soru): Removes a 3-block-wide column from the board.
 Player chooses what section to remove.
 In Japanese, soru means "to shave".

 - Paralysis (マヒ, Mahi): Prevents the opponent from rotating their next three pieces.
 In Japanese, mahi means "paralysis" or "numbness".

 Bit (The Peoples)

 - Stardust (スターダスト, Sutādasuto): A shower of stars scatter over the board.
 These stars delete all the blocks on the horizontal row that they land on.

-- Gang (ギャング, Gyangu): Steals the opponent's crystals from their area and puts them into the player's queue to then use.
-The same as Halloween's level 3 ability
+- Gang (ギャング, Gyangu): Steals all magic crystals from the opponent's board and puts them into the player's queue to then use.

 - Mambo (マンボ, Manbo): Shakes up opponent's block arrangement.
 The dimensions of the gaps on the board persist.

 - Gather (ヨセ, Yose): Pushes all blocks to one side, leaving a one-block-wide gap.
 In Japanese, yose means "gathering" or "coming together".

 - Deception (マヤカシ, Mayakashi): Causes the next several pieces the opponent gets to be random pieces that are not what the preview field shows.
 In Japanese, mayakashi means "deception" or "forgery".